Prayer is not limited to Christians, Jews, and Muslims.

 ?
 God and Jesus are One and the same Person.
 In case you haven't realized it, He has noticed.

 There are more that we have not seen here, but if you look closely at those verses that describe how to pray and when to pray, you will see a qualification nearby that assumes an attempt to keep a righteous heart and clear mind devoted to God and His will.
-Those who deliberately do not stay on that path will find restrictions on their answers, if they get any at all besides, "No".
+Those who deliberately act outside that path will find restrictions on their answers, if they get any at all besides, "No".
 Those who seek that path will be heard and blessed, if it serves the purposes of God.

 How about a Real World example?

 My wife and I know a woman who claims to be Christian, yet frequently has promiscuous sex with different men.
 She often shares clandestine sexual encounters with a man she knows is married.
 She also works for a state agency that hired her for a position.
 This position had requirements, including completion of a master's degree program, attendance for which is paid by the agency.
 Also, there are some strict rules about interacting with other workers and the clients of the state.

 After accepting the job and working for some time, this woman has decided that she does not want to get her master's degree, and does not follow some of the other rules required by the position.
 Because of her statements about the degree program and not following the rules, she has noticed that they seem to be gathering information to be used to let her go.
 She is distressed at this realization and called my wife to ask for advice.